René Vietto

+Over time, the legend of this story grew.
+It was ignored that Vignoli had already escaped when the incident happened, and then it was ignored that Vietto was already far behind in the general classification, and that Vietto was not far away from Magne, until the story had evolved to say that Vietto gave away a Tour victory, rode back up the mountain and waited for fifteen minutes.

-This made him a star in France.
-The image of a 20-year-old who sacrificed his chance of winning the Tour doubled his popularity.
-Vietto was nevertheless named the Tour's best climber; he finished 5th overall, almost 1 hour behind Magne.
+Vietto's actions made him a star in France.
+The image of a 20-year-old who sacrificed his chance of winning a Tour stage doubled his popularity.
+Vietto won the mountains classification; he finished 5th overall, almost 1 hour behind Magne.
 Vietto never won the Tour.
 He was closest in 1939, when he gained the yellow jersey in Lorient in one of the first stages, but in the mountains, once his favorite place, he was left by Sylvère Maes.
 After that Tour, war broke out and the race wasn't held until 1947.
 Vietto, still loved, attacked from the second stage.
 As a result, he took the yellow jersey in Brussels, to lose it two days before the finish, in a time trial of 139 km.

-Despite failing to hold the lead, Vietto wore the yellow jersey for 15 stages during the 1938 Tour de France and during the 1947 Tour de France for 14 stages.
+Despite failing to hold the lead, Vietto wore the yellow jersey for 15 stages during the 1939 Tour de France and during the 1947 Tour de France for 14 stages.
 He finished second in 1939, fifth in 1934 and 1947 and eighth in 1935.
 Until Fabian Cancellara broke his record in the 2012 Tour de France, Vietto had the highest career yellow jersey statistics of anyone to never win the Tour de France overall.

 Vietto lost a toe to sepsis in 1947.
 Legend has it that Vietto insisted his domestique, Apo Lazaridès, cut off one of his own toes to match.
-According to legend, Vietto's toe is in formaldehyde in a bar in Marseilles.
+According to legend, Vietto's toe is in formaldehyde in a bar in Marseille.